University of Chicago - Pritzker School of Medicine

 Leadership and Faculty

-Co-Director of Culinary Medicine, Assistant Professor of Family Medicine, Director of Family Medicine Clerkship at the Pritzker School of Medicine.
+Director of Family Medicine Clerkship at the Pritzker School of Medicine

 Dr. Sonia Oyola is an Assistant Professor of Family Medicine at the University of Chicago whose areas of expertise lie in integrative medicine, chronic pain management, mind-body medicine, trauma-informed care, domestic violence, and mental healthcare.
 Dr. Oyola is deeply involved in medical education at the University of Chicago, serving as both Director of the Culinary Medicine program and Director of the Family Medicine Clerkship.
 She teaches medical students about Integrative Medicine, Mind-Body Medicine, Nutrition: Culinary Medicine, Domestic Violence and Stress Management.
 In 2019, she was recognized for her excellence in advancing the practice of holistic Integrative Medicine through the Health & Medicine Policy Research Group’s (HMPRG) Award.